llSourcell/Generative-Query-Network/README.md

 ## Datasets used to train Generative Query Networks (GQNs) in the ‘Neural Scene Representation and Rendering’ paper.

-# Overview
+# Acknowledgement

-This is the code for [this](https://youtu.be/N0Ld2iTMaMs) video on Youtube by Siraj Raval on DeepMind's new GQN.
-Want some working code?
-Check out [this](https://github.com/llSourcell/Generative-Query-Network/upload) repository.
+This is the code for [this](https://youtu.be/N0Ld2iTMaMs) video on Youtube by Siraj Raval, all credits goes to [DeepMind](https://github.com/deepmind/gqn-datasets).

 The following version of the datasets are available: